kamir/Spark.TableStatsExample/README.md

-# Spark.TableStatsExample
+# Data Quality inspection with Spark
-Simple Spark example of generating table stats for use of data quality checks
+Simple Spark example of generating table stats for use of data quality checks.
+The original project was created by Ted Malaska (tmalaska/Spark.TableStatsExample).

 ##SimpleDataGeneratorMain
-This will generate small test data set
+This will generate small test data set.

 SimpleDataGeneratorMain {outputPath}